Choosing between HubSpot and Salesforce for your CRM comes down to five questions:

 Do you need a platform your team can adopt in weeks, or will you invest months in implementation for deeper customization?

-The tradeoff: pricing complexity increases as you scale across Hubs, and customization still trails what Salesforce offers at the enterprise level.
+The tradeoff: pricing complexity increases as you scale across Hubs, and customization depth still trails what Salesforce offers at the enterprise level.

 The tradeoff: implementations run months instead of weeks, costs compound across clouds and add-ons, and most deployments require dedicated administrators and consulting partners.

 Both platforms are strong CRMs.
 But neither solves the quality, completeness, and intelligence of the data inside them.
 A CRM is only as good as what it knows about your buyers.
-That's where ZoomInfo fits in.

-That depth comes from the GTM Context Graph, an intelligence layer built on ZoomInfo's B2B data foundation (500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses) processing 1.5B+ data points daily by combining ZoomInfo's data with your CRM records, conversation transcripts, and behavioral signals.
+That depth comes from the GTM Context Graph, an intelligence layer built on ZoomInfo's B2B data foundation (500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails) processing 1.5B+ data points daily by combining ZoomInfo's data with your CRM records, conversation transcripts, and behavioral signals.
+Teams reach that intelligence through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any tool or AI agent.

 If you want to see how ZoomInfo's intelligence layer can improve your CRM, start with a free trial.